 Bilingual Education at BIM

-Our highly trained teachers are native speakers of the languages in which they teach, and our two founding Japanese teachers are fully bilingual, became Montessori-certified in the United States, and have taught both in English and Japanese for many years.
+Our highly-trained teachers are native speakers of the languages in which they primarily teach, and our head of school is fully bilingual, became Montessori-certified in the United States, and has taught both in English and Japanese for many years.

 BIM students may choose to continue their education at AIM Elementary, our sister school.
-Their excellent programs for students ranging from the 1st through 6th grade are a perfect opportunity for a BIM graduate to further enrich and develop their bilingual Montessori education.
+The elementary level there for students from 1st through 6th grade are a perfect opportunity for a BIM graduate to further enrich and develop their bilingual Montessori education.